finom/dto-mapped-types/README.md

 # vovk-mapped-types

-This is a fork of [@nestjs/mapped-types](https://github.com/nestjs/mapped-types) package that doesn't use [@nestjs/common](https://www.npmjs.com/package/@nestjs/common) as a dependency and can be used in Edge Runtime.
+This is a fork of [@nestjs/mapped-types](https://github.com/nestjs/mapped-types) package without [@nestjs/common](https://www.npmjs.com/package/@nestjs/common) dependency and can be used in Edge Runtime.
 It also imports **reflect-metadata/lite** and fixes some import issues.

 --------------